CRS Approach: A Practical Daily System to Increase Individual and Organizational Efficiency

 CRS replaces motivation with systematic discipline.

-To become an efficient human being, adopt the CRS Approach—and let your daily actions build measurable progress.
+To become an efficient human being, adopt the CRS Approach today — and let your daily actions build measurable progress.